toshoyeb/task-manager-fe/README.md

 # Task Manager Frontend

-A modern React application for managing tasks, built with Vite, React, TypeScript, and Tailwind CSS.
+A full-stack task management application that allows users to register, login, create tasks, update them, and visualize stats through a dashboard.
+Built with Vite, React, TypeScript, and Tailwind CSS.

 ## Deployment